 “No, I thought there might be something behind it with broader implications.”
 Green flash.
 “I can see I was right.”

-Dan fumbled with the wallet, quickly digging out the stashed quarter.
-He held it up, staring at it in awe.
+Dan fumbled with the wallet.
+He quickly dug out the stashed quarter.
+He held it up and stared at it in awe.
 “I’ll be damned,” he whispered.
 “It is real.”
 It was creepy the way Dan ogled over it.
-“Thank you Kevin.
-I cannot begin to express how you’ve made my day.”
+“Thank you, Kevin.
+I can’t begin to express how you’ve made my day.”

 “Does this mean I can go now?”

-Dan clenched his fist around the quarter, looked back to me and smiled.
+Dan clenched his fist around the quarter.
+He looked back to me and smiled.
 A real true smile, as if the man was actually expressing happiness.
 “I’ll see what I can do for you.
 Honestly, I will.”
-He scampered off back down the stairwell, leaving the two guards behind.
+He scampered off back down the stairwell leaving the two guards behind.

 The female spoke, “Berechnen, deaktivieren Lügendetektion.”
 The walls flashed yellow and remained steady.
 The two guards left Victor and me to our own company.

 “What the hell was that all about?”
 Victor asked.

 “I don’t know,” I said contemplatively.
 “I always thought there was something strange about that coin and how we found it.”